ggleblanc2/conways-life/README.md

 The RestartListener class restarts the game.

-The SaveImageListener class creates a BufferedImage and saves the image as a GIF, JPEG, or PNG file.
+The SaveImageListener class creates a BufferedImage of the grid and generation number and saves the image as a GIF, JPEG, or PNG file.

 ## Epilog